 Now that the stage is set, here are the top three Ripple price predictions for 2018.

 1. A Ripple Coin May Reach Five Dollars or Even Hit the 10 Dollar Range

 When I first wrote this article the price of a single Ripple was hovering around the 70 to 85 cents region.
-It was at $3.8 and now is back at 70 to 85 cents region after it was close to $0,50 on the 1st of February 2018!
-With the news coming from South Korea saying that they will ban cryptocurrencies is hard to do any predictions.
-What I can say is that it can easily go back to $3,8 since in the last few months from total market cap almost 400 billion USD disappeared.
+It was at $3.8 and now is back at 40 to 45 cents region.
+With the news coming from South Korea saying that they will ban cryptocurrencies it’s hard to do any predictions.
+What I can say is that it can easily go back to $3.8 since in the last few months from total market cap almost 600 billion USD disappeared.
 If those big players come again into the game it can even go to $5.
 You can do the math by yourself using the number of coins, the price and the market cap.
-Is hard to go higher, because at $7 the capitalisation would be higher than bitcoin, I doubt.
+It’s hard to go higher, because at $7 the capitalisation would be higher than bitcoin, I doubt.

 We have to agree that Ripple superior technology makes it an excellent candidate to replace the antiquated SWIFT system, resulting in more and more banks getting on board the Ripple train.
 Over and above, there have been rumors that Coinbase, the famous cryptocurrency exchange, is planning on adding Ripple to its list of tradable coins come mid-2018.
 Considering the fact that Ripple is now on third spot as cryptocurrency this prediction is close to real.
 Should these rumors be true, this would make Ripple more accessible to public investors, which should increase its adoption rate.
 Hence, five, or even close to $7 dollars is a fair Ripple price prediction.